rezozero/tree-walker/README.md

 **Creates a configurable tree walker using different definitions for each node based on its PHP class or interface.**

-`WalkerInterface` implements `\IteratorAggregate` and `\Countable` in order to use it seamlessly in your PHP code and Twig templates.
+`WalkerInterface` implements `\Countable` in order to use it seamlessly in your PHP code and Twig templates.
 Each `WalkerInterface` will carry your *node* item and its children.

+Since v1.1.0 `AbstractWalker` does not implement `\IteratorAggregate` in order to be compatible with *api-platform* normalizer (it normalizes it as a Hydra:Collection).
+But if you need it in you can add `\IteratorAggregate` to your custom Walker implementation, `getIterator` is already implemented.

 ## Usage in Twig

+- First, make sure your Walker instance implements `\IteratorAggregate` in order to use it directly into a loop

 ### Walk forward
 Here is an example of a **recursive** navigation item template using our `WalkerInterface`: